nVerhasselt/fairly-front/README.txt

 The API call works with axios.
 It's ok for development mode.
 It appears that we would have to make a proxy for deployment.
 _________________________________________________________________________________
-TO DO later:

-Authentication

-Login page will be the a first destination of the app.

--Compare the input infos with database and open Home page if their is a matching user.

-Axios?
-Fetch?

-My partner made the back-end of the application in .NET.
-I'm working on the connexion between both apps.
-I'm not familiar with .NET.

-.Chose fonts for the rest of the app